Yuval1Gutman/FinalProject/README.md

 The web interface allows you to:

-1. Select an environment (Breakout, Pacman, DonkeyKong, CartPole, LunarLander, MountainCar)
+1. Select an environment (Breakout, Pacman, Tetris, DonkeyKong, CartPole, LunarLander, MountainCar)
 2. Use default hyperparameters or customize:
    - Learning rate
    - Discount factor (gamma)